 The Counselor Education Department offered a MA in Counseling Program with a School Counseling cognate area and Addiction Counseling cognate area.
-The Department also accepted a student for Fall 2020 to the PhD in Counselor Education and Supervision program.
+The Department also accepted a student for Fall 2021 to the PhD in Counselor Education and Supervision program.

-The MA and PhD curriculum were reviewed during tri-weekly faculty meetings.
+The MA and PhD curriculum were reviewed during bi-weekly faculty meetings.
 Curricular offerings are aligned with CACREP standards and KPIs and associated measurements have been placed throughout the program offerings.

 The assessment and evaluation procedure were reviewed this year.
-In the Spring 2020 faculty, with the input of all program stakeholders, updated the program objectives, key program indicators, and key program indicator measures.
-Following the updating of the program objectives, the program stakeholders were surveyed.
-A total of 98% of the respondents surveyed reported agreement with the KPIs as appropriate for the program.
+In August 2021 faculty, with the input of all program stakeholders, reviewed the program objectives, key program indicators, and key program indicator measures.
+Minor revisions were made to the program objectives.
+When surveyed, 100% of the stakeholder respondents (n=36) reported they agreed or strongly agreed with the Program Mission and Program Objectives.